soniasheth/EECE2140-FinalProject-BrickBreaker/README.md

 Structure of the Program:
 This program will contains the following classes:
-- Main: Will control the overal loop of the game
+Main: Will control the overal loop of the game GameBoard Class: This class will hold all the elements needs for the game

-- GameBoard Class: This class will hold all the elements needs for the game = Attributes:
+Attributes:
 - An array of Bricks
 - A Ball
 - A Paddle

-        - Methods:
+Methods:
 - check_key_input: Will check if there is a key pressed and if so, which one
 - check_mouse_input: Will if there is a mouse input

-- Ball Class: This class will create the ball object which move throughout.
+Ball Class: This class will create the ball object which move throughout.

-        -  Attributes:
+Attributes:
 - x position
 - y position
 - velocity
 - radius
 - color?

-        -  Methods
+Methods
 - move_ball: Will change the x and y position of the ball to move it
 - draw_ball: Will produce an image of the ball

--  Brick Class: This class will create one brick.
+Brick Class: This class will create one brick.

-        -  Attributes:
+Attributes:
 - x position
 - y position
 - length
 - width
 - color?
 - hit_status: a boolean value and represents whether it has been hit or not

-        -  Methods
+Methods:
 - Draw_Brick: Will produce an image of the brick

-- Paddle Class: This class will create the paddle.
+Paddle Class: This class will create the paddle.

-        -  Attributes:
+Attributes:
 - x position
 - y position
 - length
 - width
 - velocity

-        -  Methods
+Methods
 - move_paddle: Given a key input, will change the x of the paddle.
 Will increase/decreae by the velocity
 - draw_paddle: Will produce an image of the paddle

 *More classes and methods will probabky be added as the program is developed